Rugby league positions: Names and numbering

-In practice, the term 'front row forward' is used less frequently than the term 'Prop' of which a team has two.
-The scrum half is often known as the half back, especially in Australasia, and the lock forward is usually known as loose forward in England.

 Backs

 There are seven backs, numbered 1 to 7.
 For these positions, the emphasis is on speed and ball-handling skills.
 Generally, the "back-line" consists of smaller, more agile players.

 Fullback

 Numbered 1, the fullback's primary role is the last line of defence, standing behind the main line of defenders.
 Defensively, fullbacks must be able to chase and tackle any player who breaks the first line of defence, and must be able to catch and return kicks made by the attacking side.
 Their role in attack is usually as a support player, and they are often used to come into the line to create an overlap in attack.
-Fullbacks that feature in their respective nations' rugby league halls of fame are France's Puig Aubert, Australia's Clive Churchill, Charles Fraser, Graeme Langlands, Graham Eadie and Billy Slater, Great Britain/Wales' Jim Sullivan, New Zealand's Des White and Great Britain's Kris Radlinski.
+Fullbacks that feature in their respective nations' rugby league halls of fame are France's Puig Aubert, Australia's Clive Churchill, Charles Fraser, Graeme Langlands, Graham Eadie and Billy Slater, Great Britain/Wales' Jim Sullivan, Great Britain's Kris Radlinski and New Zealand's Des White.